linode/docs/docs/guides/security/self-hosted-password-management-with-bitwarden-rs/index.md

    Many of these flags passed to the `docker` command are similar to those used in the `bitwarden_rs` instructions, with one notable difference.
 The `--net host` flag runs Caddy bound to the host machine's networking interface rather than constrained to the container.
 This flag simplifies access to other containers and to the necessary ports for Caddy to operate over HTTP and HTTPS.

-1. View the logs of Caddy container in order to confirm that a Let's Encrypt certificate has been provisioned for the chosen domain.
+1. View the logs of the Caddy container in order to confirm that a Let's Encrypt certificate has been provisioned for the chosen domain.

         sudo docker logs caddy